 Many people misconceive summer walleyes as being lethargic and difficult to catch, but that couldn’t be farther from the truth.
-Summer is a great time to catch big walleyes, and you can target them a variety of different ways.
+Summer is a great time to catch big walleyes, and you can target them with a variety of different ways.
 To help you fully take advantage of the hot bites going on during the summer months, we reached out to seven of the top walleye pros in the Upper Midwest and asked them one simple question:

 What’s your go-to technique for summer walleyes?

 … some of the answers might surprise you!